-Pupils with SEND functioning at Levels P4-P7
+Pupils with SEND functioning at B-squared level

-- I ask a grown-up if I want to use the computer. - I make good choices on the computer. - I use kind words on the internet. - If I see anything that I don't like online, I tell a grown-up. - I know that if I do not follow the Academy rules then: - $\circ$ $\;$ I will not be able to use the internet - $\circ$ $\;$ My parents/ carers will be informed.
+- I ask a grown-up if I want to use the computer. - I make good choices on the computer. - I use kind words on the internet. - If I see anything that I don't like online, I tell a grown-up. - I know that if I do not follow the Academy rules then: - School behaviour system will be followed.